-Adding a small wildlife pond to your garden takes little effort but makes a huge impact on the local wildlife, not to mention is great for relaxation.
+Vegetables such as parsnips with deep anchor roots are great for naturally aerating any compacted soil.
+The microorganisms in soil need aeration but over-digging can aerate the soil too much and speed up the breakdown organic matter.
+This can lead to poor soil in the long run and the need to use more organic matter. but it's also good for your carbon Even our cats prefer to drink All you have to do then, is wait footprint, as our soil holds huge amounts of carbon dioxide.
+By digging our veggie patches and gardens we expose soil to the air and release CO2 and other greenhouse gases.
+Wildlife pond Adding a small wildlife pond to your garden takes little effort but makes a huge impact on the local wildlife, not to mention is great for relaxation.
 If there's a pond there aren't weeds!
-In lockdown last vear it took me just a day to put in a small pond in my garden.
+In lockdown last year it took me just a day to put in a small pond in my garden.
 The perfect spot was next to a palm for shade and sunny half the day.
-We dug a hole large enough for the pre-formed pond liner, put sand beneath to support the shape and laid stones, rocks and slate around butt, put in aerating plants given to me by a neighbour, a few pond plants in special soil and I threw in a small handful of watercress from my fridge.
+We dug a hole large enough for the pre-formed pond liner, put sand beneath to support the shape and laid stones, rocks and slate around patches and raised beds with the the top edges.
+I built up one side dead vegetation, grass cuttings or of the pond with cleaned large your own compost so that the stones and gravel to create a fauna and worms break down the shallow beach area to ensure the material and aerate the soil at the hedgehog and other animals same time without having to dig could get out.
+I filled the pond deep each year.
+Hurrah for your with rainwater from our water butt, put in aerating plants given to me by a neighbour, a few pond plants in special soil and I threw in a small handful of watercress from my fridge.
 Within a few weeks the pond was well established with clear water, and earlier this year I put in a handful of frogspawn that had been gifted to me.
-The tadpoles thrived and we were rewarded with lots of baby frogs around the garden. from the pond rather than their Not only that, but an adult frog water bowl! also found its way to the pond this summer.
-There is very little required, maintenance apart from thinning out the aerating plants and watercress every so often.
+The tadpoles thrived and we were rewarded with lots of baby frogs around the garden, from the pond rather than their Not only that, but an adult frog water bowl! also found its way to the pond this summer.
+There is very little required, maintenance from thinning out the aerating plants and watercress every so often.
 The pond has been not only a lovely aspect of the garden, but I have loved watching the birds bathe in it, the tadpoles growing into frogs and thirsty This method isn't only just lazy wasps and bees drinking from it.

 If you want a small wildlife pond but with very little effort, do the above with a large shallow plant bowl instead of a pond liner.
-I would recommend putting in stones and gravel and either sinking it in the ground of ensuring there are rocks around the edges so that frogs, newts and hedgehogs can climb out.
+I would recommend putting in stones and gravel and either sinking it in the ground of ensuring there are rocks around the edges so that frogs, newts and hedgehogs can climb out. and the wildlife will find you.